 4. Pump up your marketing materials to show off your new roof as an asset

-A buyer will love that they don’t have to move in and then spend several thousand dollars more to put on a new roof.
-A good agent will make sure potential buyers know about this new roof and the conveniences that come with it.
+A buyer will love that they don’t have to move in and then spend several thousand dollars more to install a new roof.
+A good agent will make sure potential buyers know about your new roof and the conveniences that come with it.

 5. Offer to transfer the roof warranty to the buyer as a selling point

 Christman tells the story about a couple who bought a home with a new roof.
 When they went to sell the home just a year later, they had to make repairs to the roof.
-Because they were not the original owners of the roof, the warranty had not transferred and they were on the hook for all those repair expenses.
-These expenses could have been easily avoided.
+Because they weren’t the original owners of the roof, the warranty had not been transferred, and they were on the hook for all those repair expenses.

 Most roofing companies offer transferable warranties.
 It’s just a matter of calling and paying a nominal charge.
 Many buyers don’t think to ask.
 Offer this transfer to your buyer.
 It’s just a few hundred dollars and having several more years of warranty on a roof could be what clinches the deal.